-A black female spy goes undercover in Cold War-era Africa in this electrifying debut novel of race, loyalty, espionage, and love, inspired by true events.Chosen as a 'book of the year' by Daily Telegraph, The Times, Time magazine, Sunday Times Crime Club and the Guardian.
+A black female spy goes undercover in Cold War-era Africa in this acclaimed thriller about race, loyalty, espionage and love, inspired by true events.Chosen as a 'book of the year' by Daily Telegraph, The Times, Time magazine, Sunday Times Crime Club and the Guardian.

-It's 1986, the heart of the Cold War, and Marie Mitchell is an intelligence officer with the FBI.
-She's brilliant and talented, but she's also a black woman working in an all-white boys' club, and her career has stalled with routine paperwork-- until she's recruited to a shadowy task force aimed at undermining Thomas Sankara, the charismatic, revolutionary president of Burkina Faso, whose Communist ideology has made him a target for American intervention.
+It's 1986, the heart of the Cold War.
+Marie Mitchell is an intelligence officer with the FBI.
+She's brilliant and talented, but she's also a black woman working in an all-white boys' club, and her career has stalled with routine paperwork - until she's recruited to a shadowy task force aimed at undermining Thomas Sankara, the charismatic, revolutionary president of Burkina Faso, whose Communist ideology has made him a target for American intervention.

 In the year that follows, Marie will observe Thomas, seduce him, and ultimately, have a hand in the coup that will bring him down.
 But doing so will change everything she believes about what it means to be a spy, a lover, and a good American.